GooseOb/gruber-darker.nvim/README.md

 - transparency support
 - [nvim-lualine/lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) integration.

-It is planned to add config features that are present in [rebelot/kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) config options.
+It is planned to add config features that are present in [rebelot/kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) config options

 > [!Warning]
-> For now it doesn't support most of the config options from above-mentioned plugins except those mentioned in the Configuration section.
+> For now it doesn't support most of the config options from above-mentioned plugins except those mentioned in the Configuration section

 ## Installation

 ### Lazy

-Add `opts` table or `config` function if you want to customize the theme.
+Add `opts` table or `config` function if you want to customize the theme

 ```lua
 {